 A more expensive but safer and easier method is getting a heavy, strong tarpaulin.
 It will provide shade for your chickens from the winter rain and summer sun.

 Most birds of prey will hardly negotiate through branches.
 Therefore, providing trees in the run is a good way to prevent them from swooping in.

 Trees will also help if your chickens are free-range.
-Having some trees and bushes rather than an open land will ensure your birds have a place to hide.
+Trees and bushes rather than open land will ensure your birds have a place to hide.

 Protect the Feeders

 Chickens are usually vulnerable when feeding.
 With their heads lowered, they often become a sitting target for predators, such as birds of prey.